-2 Placement Learning: Approval
+2. Placement Learning: Programme Approval and Content

-- 2.1 The University, through the Programme Approval Review Committee, is responsible for approving the addition of placement learning opportunities to programmes of study. - 2.2 Schools should set out proposals as follows: - (a) In the case of an entirely new programme of study with a placement year, Schools are required to complete the new programme proposal process, which includes the submission of a plan to develop a new programme form, followed by a programme proposal and specification.
-The "Proposal to add a new placement" form must also be completed. - (b) In the case of the addition of a placement year to an existing programme of study (as either an optional or mandatory year), Schools are required to complete only the "Proposal to add a new placement" form. - 2.3 This form, and guidance on its completion, can be found on the Programme and module development web pages:
+- 2.1 Schools should set out proposals for programmes involving placements as follows: - (a) In the case of an entirely new programme of study with a placement year, Schools are required to complete the new programme proposal process, which includes the submission of a plan to develop a new programme form, followed by a programme proposal and specification.
+The "Proposal to add a new placement" form must also be completed. - (b) In the case of the addition of a placement year to an existing programme of study (as either an optional or mandatory year), Schools are required to complete only the "Proposal to add a new placement" form. - 2.2 When seeking approval for placement learning opportunities, within new or existing programmes, Schools should address requirements laid out below. - 2.3 Forms and guidance relating to the programme approval process are available at: https://intranet.birmingham.ac.uk/as/registry/policy/programmemodule/index.aspx